samanipour/uctp/README.md

 # This project is under refactoring !!
-## for technical design and implementation details see the written document under docs director (currently avaliable only in Farsi)
+## for technical design and implementation details see the written document under docs director (currently available only in Farsi)

 # How to run the project
 ## install prerequisites as follows: